-Choices, choices … and more choices.
-It’s the lot of the beekeeper, whether beginner, experienced or somewhere in between.
-To add to the fun, we also contend with opinions from other beekeepers – often very strong opinions.
+Choices, choices ... and more choices.
+It's the lot of the beekeeper, whether beginner, experienced or somewhere in between.
+To add to the fun, we also discover not always consistent opinions from other beekeepers - often very strong opinions.
 There are many of those too, sometimes from the same beekeeper!

 This is one of the joys of beekeeping.
-At almost every step there’s a decision to be made and it’s never dull!
-These decisions, small or large, have implications for how we keep bees and impact on how our bees live their lives and their chances of success.
+At almost every step there's a decision to be made.
+Small or large, these decisions have implications for how we keep bees and how our bees live their lives and their chances of success.

 The result of all this is that the new beekeeper, in particular, can often feel somewhat overwhelmed.
-Thankfully, many of the questions we face can be answered or addressed in various ways (of course, we think our PerfectBee Colony and, in particular is as good as any!).
-It is incumbent on the beekeeper not just to make decisions, but to make an informed decisions.
+Thankfully, many of the questions we face can be answered or researched in various ways (though we think PerfectBee Colony membership is as good as any!).
+But, regardless of how we research, it is incumbent beekeepers not just to make decisions, but to make informed decision.

-One area with many choices is that of the frames and foundations to be used in the hive.
-There are options aplenty and, without a solid grasp of the underlying factors, this can be one of the more complicated aspects of beekeeping.
+One area with many choices is that of the frames and foundations to be used in our hives.
+There are options aplenty here and, without a solid grasp of the underlying factors, this can be one of the more complicated aspects of beekeeping.

 This is the focus of this PerfectBee Buyers Guide.
-We consider both frames and foundation, with the goal to help you towards informed, well-considered choices based on your own needs, preferences and beliefs.
+Below, we consider both frames and foundation, with the goal to help you towards informed, well-considered choices based on your own needs, preferences and beliefs.

 And please keep that last point in mind.
 There's no "best answer" here.
 But there may well be a best answer for your specific needs, which is a big difference.
 So, if any beekeepers tell you that their way is the only way...well, you know better!